giraffi/giraffi-applog/README.md

      Mongoid.configure do |config|
        ## Please change params below according to your environment.
-       ## The settings below is for MongoHQ
+       ## The settings below are for MongoHQ

        host = 'staff.mongohq.com'
        port = 10099